eliben77/AH_ALGO_2025/Greedy_Alg_Solutions.md

 ### 4. 🛍️ Product Pairing for Discount

 **Problem:**
-Given `N` prices, pair them to minimize the total cost of all pairs.
+Given `N` product prices, pair them into `N/2` pairs to minimize the **total sum** of all pairwise totals.

 **Greedy Algorithm:**
-Sort prices.
-Pair smallest with largest, second smallest with second largest, and so on.
+Sort the prices.
+Pair smallest with largest, second smallest with second largest, etc.

-**Why this works:**
+**Why it works:**
-Balancing large and small values reduces extremes in pair sums.
+This “balanced” pairing minimizes extremes and reduces total cost.

-**Formal Insight:**
+**Proof Idea:**
-This strategy minimizes the L1 norm of pair differences (similar to minimizing squared error).
+This minimizes the sum of product sums through symmetric pairing.
+Similar to minimizing variance.

 **Time Complexity:**
 - Sorting: `O(n log n)`